By Felix Sicard

 Goaltenders at all levels—whether it be beer league or the National Hockey League—should say a quick “thank you” to Plante every time they receive a puck to the head, as he was the first to push the wearing of a mask into common practice.

 Plante was an innovator in other ways, though, as he was among the first goaltenders to come out and support his defensemen by playing the puck.
 A student of the game, Plante would also take his own notes on the opponents he faced, and would bark orders to his players during games.
 He was more than just an innovator as well.
 He owned the Vezina Trophy during the 1950s, winning five in a row and two more later on.
-With five straight Stanley Cups in that same decade, Plante was at the heart of one of the most dominant teams in NHL history.
+With five straight Stanley Cups in that same decade, Plante was at the heart of one of the most dominant teams in NHL history, and places him on this list of the five greatest goalies of all time.

 4. Terry Sawchuk